 The Montana Draft Teamster Hall of Fame is dedicated to those individuals that have made significant contributions to the preservation and dissemination of knowledge, education, and use of draft animals and or draft equipment for work or pleasure in Montana.
 Induction to the Montana Draft Teamster Hall of Fame is based on an outstanding record of contributions to the use, development, preservation, and/or education of draft animals or equipment used by draft animals.

 Those honored greatly contributed to the preservation and use of draft animals and teamster skills to use them.

-Presentation of Kai’s award will be during the Grand Entry of the 2016 Draft Horse Expo to be held at the Powell County Fairgrounds at Deer Lodge at 5:30 pm, Saturday, July 2.
-The Hall of Fame is co-sponsored by the Montana Draft Horse and Mule Association and Big Sky Draft Horse Expo.
+The Hall of Fame is co-sponsored by the Montana Draft Horse and Mule Association, and the Big Sky Draft Horse Expo.

 Induction to the Montana Draft Teamster Hall of Fame is limited to individuals or entities that have an outstanding record of significant contributions to the preservation, education of others, and/or use of draft animals and equipment for work or pleasure in Montana.

 For questions about the Montana Draft Teamster Hall of Fame including nominations, please contact Nick Shrauger, 406-586-5113.